Freelance Writer and Journalist

 Elizabeth Donald has been a journalist for more than 25 years.
 In that time she has covered nearly every beat, with an emphasis on city and county government, crime and courts, features, business profiles, education and watchdog investigation, mostly for daily newspapers before becoming a full-time freelancer in 2018.

-A graduate of the University of Tennessee, Donald is a frequent guest lecturer on the practical applications of journalism ethics and the changing nature of newspapers in the 21st century.
+Donald is a frequent guest lecturer on the practical applications of journalism ethics and the changing nature of newspapers in the 21st century.
 She was an initial recipient of the Terry Harper Fellowship and has won multiple awards for journalism and fiction writing.
 She is a member of the Society of Professional Journalists’ national ethics commission, and was on the team that rewrote the SPJ Ethics Code in 2014.

 To read some of Elizabeth’s more recent nonfiction work, check out her online portfolio at Contently, her photography portfolio and her essays on Medium.
 References can be provided upon request.